francescomalatesta/laravel-circuit-breaker/README.md

 ## Testing

-You can easily execute tests with the
+You can easily execute tests with

 ``` bash
 $ vendor/bin/phpunit
 ```

-command.

 ## Coming Soon